 - Limited plans available

 💸 GoodNotes Pricing

-GoodNotes does not have a free plan and its paid version starts at $7.99.
+GoodNotes free plan is limited to 3 notebooks and its paid version starts at $9.99.

 💬 GoodNotes Customer Ratings